crysiss/holo-alfa/clarity-call.md

 ## STOP IT!
 Before you get into the rabbit hole of random site tweaks, here is what I can tell you from my experience:

-**Fiddling with your site makes you feel almost certain that "they'll finally start buying (more)"**.
-But sadly, all this work rarely brings positive results when it goes live on your store.
+Fiddling with your site makes you feel almost certain that "they'll finally start buying (more)". **But sadly, all this work rarely brings positive results when it goes live on your store**.

 Then, the more paid traffic crashes on your site with disappointing results, the more unsure you start to feel...